-The 203 is Blueair’s most compact machine.
-However, despite its small size, it effectively cleans the air in rooms of up to 240 square feet, making it perfect for use in smaller bedrooms.
+The 203 is the company’s most compact machine.
+However, despite its small size, it effectively cleans the air in rooms of up to 240 square feet.
+That makes it perfect for smaller bedrooms.
 Like all other Blueair machines, it sports both sleek styling and solid construction.
 It is also simple to operate, and filter replacement is a breeze.
-Make sure to read the detailed BlueAir 203 air purifier review.
+Make sure to read the detailed 203 air purifier review.

 Previous buyers loved this product.
 Allergy sufferers saw a dramatic improvement in symptoms, even those with lots of pets.
 Many users found the 203 Slim HepaSilent to work better than its competition.
 Users reported that it made very little noise and worked perfectly for bedrooms.
-The only serious critique was that the blue light on the appliance lit up darkened bedrooms when users were trying to sleep.
+The only serious critique was that the blue light on the appliance.
+It lit up dark bedrooms when users were trying to sleep.

 - Quiet 3-speed fan that produces pleasant white noise